-In today's Rewarding Moments In Redskins History presented by Maryland Lottery My Lottery Rewards, we look back at DeAngelo Hall's four-interception game in Chicago.*
+In today's Rewarding Moments In Redskins History presented by Maryland Lottery My Lottery Rewards, we look back at one of the most memorable performances in DeAngelo Hall's Redskins' career.

 Maybe it was because his family was in the stadium, or maybe because Bears quarterback Jay Cutler just enjoyed throwing his way.
 Whatever the case, cornerback DeAngelo Hall had a career game in Chicago, one of the greatest in NFL history.

-Seven years ago, on Oct.
-24 at Soldier Field, Hall put on a show at cornerback, intercepting four passes in the second half, tying a league-high mark, and returning one of them 92 yards for a score en route to a Redskins 17-14 victory.
+Eight years ago at Soldier Field, Hall put on a show at cornerback, intercepting four passes in the second half, tying a league-high mark, and returning one of them 92 yards for a score en route to a Redskins 17-14 victory.

 Hall could barely realize what he accomplished after the game.

-](https://rewards.mdlottery.com/)"It's kind of mind blowing," he said.
+"It's kind of mind blowing," Hall said.
 "I had my mom, my aunt, and my two cousins in the stands.
 The first ball went to my mom, the second ball went to my aunt and the next thing you knew everybody had a ball."

-Forced under pressure, Cutler made a throw off his back foot to the right sideline where Hall jumped in front of Johnny Knox to make a spectacular one-handed catch.
-But he wasn't done, sprinting down the sideline into the end zone.
+Forced under pressure, Cutler made a throw off his back foot to the right sideline where Hall jumped in front of receiver Johnny Knox to make a spectacular one-handed catch.
+But he wasn't done there, sprinting down the sideline into the end zone.

 London Fletcher called it the "sickest" interception he had ever seen.